-The Career Development Center cited the following reasons for the Inventory:
+The Career Development Center cited the following reasons for needing the Inventory:

-- In case of emergency, contact information should be easily accessible to both faculty members and University administrators.
+- In case of emergency, contact information needed to be easily accessible for both faculty members and University administrators.

-- To prevent liability issues, the University must ensure that only faculty members who have been delegated 'Signature Authority' from the Provost are allowed to sign the contract on behalf of the University.
+- To prevent liability issues, the University needed to ensure that only faculty members who have been delegated 'Signature Authority' from the Provost were allowed to sign the contract on behalf of the University.

 - Due to Federal legislation, the University must be authorized to operate in a state where a student is seeking to receive credit for an out-of-state internship.
 The Center needed a way to ensure the University was not granting academic credit for internships in unauthorized states.

-Sharon, from the Career Development Center, realized that this problem would be better by using a web application that would benefit the entire University.
+Sharon Jensen from the Career Development Center realized that this problem would be resolved more effectively by using a web application that would benefit the entire University.
 Because software that fulfilled the need did not exist, ESS was selected to create a custom application.
-Jeremy, from ESS, worked with Sharon and other faculty and staff members throughout the process to better understand the needs of the departments involved.
+Jeremy Hall, from ESS, worked with Sharon and other faculty and staff members throughout the process to better understand the needs of the departments involved.

-“Our design process allows us to create software which helps faculty and staff be more efficient because it is tailor made to their needs and goals," Jeremy says.
-This personal and hands-on approach is one of the things that makes ESS unique and such an important part of the University.
+“Our design process allows us to create software which helps faculty and staff be more efficient because it is tailor-made to their needs and goals," Hall says.
+This personal and hands-on approach is one of the things that makes ESS a unique and important part of the University.

 The Inventory solved the existing problems through the following: